BuildOnViction/tomox-sdk/README.md

 **Order Price and Amount**

 There are two ways to describe the amount of tokens being bought/sold.
-The smart-contract requires (tokenBuy, tokenSell, amountBuy, amountSell) while the orderbook requires (pairID, amount, price).
+The smart-contract requires (buyToken, sellToken, buyAmount, sellAmount) while the orderbook requires (pairID, amount, price).

 The conversion between both systems can be found in the engine.ComputeOrderPrice